team-seenit/seenit-weather-test/README.md

 * Usage of current good practices
 * Use of Javascript built in data structures and methods

+Feel free to show us what you can do, at Seenit we love to be impressed.

 ## Test Submission

 * Fork this repo
 * Send us a link to your repo either directly or through your recruiter